 Even in the smallest and humblest garden, a sturdy hydrangea at once proclaims the place as the abode of a real gardener rather than a mere purchaser of plants to cover the landscape.

 For Sale in Minneapolis/St. Paul

-Hydrangeas are a very popular flower variety, and for good reason – they smell fantastic, come in a wide variety of colors, and their large pom-pom shaped blooms are unmatched in nature.
-Some of the first known documentation of hydrangeas being cultivated was by Buddhist monks in Japan, who used a specific breed of the flower (hydrangea serrata) in some of their ritualistic teas.
-These days, however, hydrangeas are commonly found and cultivated worldwide – including right in the sunny, serene greenhouses of Wagners Greenhouses in Minnesota.
+Hydrangeas are a very popular flower variety, and for good reasons.
+They smell fantastic, come in a wide variety of colors, and have large uniquly shaped pom-pom blooms.
+Some of the first known documentation of hydrangeas being cultivated was by Buddhist monks in Japan.
+They used a specific breed of the flower (hydrangea serrata) in some of their ritualistic teas.
+These days, however, hydrangeas are commonly found and cultivated worldwide.
+This includes right in the sunny, serene greenhouses of Wagners Greenhouses in Minnesota.

-There are 75 different known species of Hydrangea, and we’re happy to be host to a good number of them.
-Hydrangeas are popular landscaping and home flowers due to the distinct shape of their bloom groupings and their low threshold for care, and to meet the demand that comes for such a dynamic flower we are happy to offer hydrangeas in many different colors including shades of white, blue, red, pink, and varying intensities of purple.
+Hydrangea come in 75 different known species.
+We’re happy to be host to a good number of them.
+Hydrangeas are popular landscaping and home flowers due to the distinct shape of their bloom groupings and their low threshold for care.
+To meet the demand that comes for such a dynamic flower, we are happy to offer hydrangeas in many different colors including shades of white, blue, red, pink, and varying intensities of purple.